 Students are expected (and urged) to attend all class meeting and take all quizzes and exams at their assigned times and dates.
 However, if a student misses an exam or quiz, and has a plausible excuse or can provide prove of extenuating circumstances, they have two subsequent options with regard to making up the missed assignment:

 1. If the work missed has not been graded and returned to the class, the student may take the pertinent exam of quiz ‘late’.
-Students must contact Dr. Mills (via e-mail) within 3 hours of the missed assignment in order to arrange for this work to be made up in the Academic Skills Center (A1138).
+Students must contact Dr. Mills (via e-mail) within 3 hours of the missed assignment in order to arrange for this work to be made up in the Testing Center (A1138).
 Missed work must be made up BEFORE the next class meeting and will* be penalized by the instructor at rate of 10 %day-1

 2. If the student is forced to miss class for an extended period of time, perhaps due to a serious medical, family or other emergency, an averaged grade for the student’s similar, subsequent assignments (a ‘next average’) will be entered for the missing quiz or exam grade.
 Documented evidence describing the reason for the extended absence must be supplied in such cases.